About the Riverview Veterans Memorial Library Book Discussion Group

 If you like to read and exchange ideas with others, join our book lovers’ group for some stimulating conversations on a wide variety of books!
 The Riverview Public Library Book Discussion Group is led by Library Assistant Debbie Helton.
 Attendance is free and open to all members of the public.
 Come join us!
 Everyone is welcome.

 Meetings are generally held the first Monday of every month at 7:00 pm.
 All books are available in advance of each meeting and can be checked out at the circulation desk.

 The Club has recently read and discussed All the Light We Cannot See (2014) by Anthony Doerr, The Lion, the Witch and the Wardrobe (1950) by C. S. Lewis, and The Invention of Wings (2014) by Sue Monk Kidd.
 A particularly enjoyable meeting engaged the group by having individual members read parts of the play, Our Town (1938) by Thornton Niven Wilder.

 Past books chosen for discussion include A Walk in the Woods by Bill Bryson, Clan of the Cave Bear by Jean Auel, The Immortal Life of Henrietta Lacks by Rebecca Skloot, The Namesake by Jhumpa Lahiri, The Weird Sisters by Eleanor Brown, The Hunger Games by Suzanne Collins, Gone With the Wind by Margaret Mitchell, The Peach Keeper by Sarah Addison Allen, and many more!

-Go to the Book Discussion Group’s April 2018 Reading Page to find more information about the book.
+Go to the Book Discussion Group’s May 2018 Reading Page to find more information about the book.
 There you will find quotes from the novel and reviews of the work.
-In addition, you will find information about the life experiences of this very interesting author, a bibliography of her works, and references to other websites about, and hosted by, the author.
+In addition, you will find information about the author, a list of her works, a short video interview with the author, and references to websites about, and hosted by, the author.

 RECENT & UPCOMING SELECTIONS